joshhsoj1902/helm-crd/README.md

 # Issue

+I made a repo that holds the files for all these examples.
+It can be found [here](https://github.com/joshhsoj1902/helm-crd)

 <!-- If you need help or think you have found a bug, please help us with your issue by entering the following information (otherwise you can delete this text): -->

 Output of `helm version`: